michaelthorne/michaelthorne.github.io/_posts/2017-01-31-the-next-chapter.md

 categories: journal
 ---

 ​Today marks the end of my time at Next.
+An exciting opportunity awaits, but now is a time for reflection.

 I had never imagined what this day might be like, so I have mixed emotions.
 For the last 3 and a bit years I put a lot of effort and passion into a company that has produced some excellent work.
 It was nice to be apart of a constantly growing